MuhammadUzair0786/Preprocessing_Practice/README.md

 **Tip:**
 Always visualize your data before and after transformation (using histograms or KDE plots) to confirm the effect of the transformation.

+## Feature Selection Techniques

+Feature selection is an important step in the data preprocessing pipeline.
+It helps in selecting the most relevant features for building efficient and accurate machine learning models.
+In this project, two popular feature selection techniques are demonstrated:

+### 1. Forward Feature Selection
+- **How it works:**
+  Forward selection starts with no features and adds one feature at a time.
+At each step, it adds the feature that improves the model performance the most, based on a chosen metric (e.g., accuracy).
+- **When to use:**
+  Useful when you want to build a model with the most significant features and reduce dimensionality.
+- **In this project:**
+  The `SequentialFeatureSelector` from `mlxtend` is used with `forward=True` to perform forward selection.

+### 2. Backward Feature Selection
+- **How it works:**
+  Backward selection starts with all features and removes one feature at a time.
+At each step, it removes the least significant feature, i.e., the one whose removal improves or least reduces model performance.
+- **When to use:**
+  Useful when you have many features and want to eliminate those that do not contribute much to the model.
+- **In this project:**
+  The `SequentialFeatureSelector` from `mlxtend` can be used with `forward=False` to perform backward selection.

+**Benefits of Feature Selection:**
+- Reduces overfitting.
+- Improves model accuracy.
+- Decreases training time.
+- Makes models easier to interpret.

+Both techniques help in identifying the most important features for your predictive models, leading to better performance and simpler models.

 ## Requirements

 - Python 3.x